driusan/bug/issues/Roadmap.md

 - Implement golang io interfaces in Bug class

 ## v0.3:
-- bug commit should include Closes message when imported from GitHub
 - More options for bug roadmap

+## No milestone set:
+- should have bug commit --no-autoclose feature